Eviction help Newcastle – stop eviction with collective defence

 Immediate Steps If You've Received an Eviction Notice

-- Call us: 07393 101018.
+2. Call us: 07393 101018.
 The sooner you contact us, the more options we have.
-We respond within 48 hours call directly for urgent situations.
+We respond within 48 hours.
+Call directly for anything urgent.

-- Do not sign anything the landlord or their agent sends you including agreements to leave voluntarily without getting advice first.
+4. Do not sign anything the landlord or their agent sends you, including agreements to leave voluntarily, without getting advice first.

-- Join our next member meeting so we can plan collective defence together.
+6. Come to a member meeting so we can plan together.
 You do not have to face this alone.

 Section 21 No-Fault Eviction

-- The notice period or wording is incorrect
+• The notice period or wording was incorrect

 Section 8 Grounds-Based Eviction